hapax/hapax.github.io/assets/teaching.md

 But do these have to be shrubs?
 The JUMP program shows that, with a careful constructivist mindset, building basic skills need not be an interest-killing affair.
-Let's try a similar thing with our patch of scrubland, and consider two approaches to the same material.
+Let's try a similar thing with our <a href="#sec-1-2">earlier patch of scrubland</a>.
+Consider these two questions.

 ---